Laura Ashley (company): MUI Asia management

-Some signs of weakness in the company were seen when in early 2016 Laura Ashley's Australian operations entered voluntary administration, but they managed to trade out of the difficulties and in the event remained afloat for more than a further two years.
+Some signs of weakness in the company were seen when, in early 2016, Laura Ashley's Australian operations entered voluntary administration, but they managed to trade out of the difficulties and in the event remained afloat for more than a further two years.

 There were some changes and pull-backs for Laura Ashley internationally in 2018.
 Early in the year, the long-standing relationship with Japanese company Aeon was terminated by Aeon due to reduced profitability of their Laura Ashley operations.
 All 120 stores in Japan closed in September that year.
 However, as the Aeon relationship was expiring in September 2018, it was announced that the Master Licence arrangement previously with Aeon had been taken up by the large Itochu Corporation which already had diverse interests in the textiles field.
 Itochu announced that they intended to "expand the offering at major department stores [and] specialty stores ... and showcase the appeal of the brand to new customer groups through an official e-commerce site and directly managed shops ... with target retail sales of 8.0 billion yen in three years".

 At the very end of the year, Laura Ashley Australia suddenly went into administration, and when no buyer for the operation was found, all stores across Australia, as well as the online business, ceased operating at the end of 2018.
 New chairman Andrew Khoo was upbeat at the year's end, looking to expand Laura Ashley's online sales and perhaps later a physical presence in the Chinese market.

 Setbacks were also experienced in the UK operation.
-In December 2018 it was announced that 40 stores would close due to poor trading conditions.
+In December 2018, it was announced that 40 stores would close due to poor trading conditions.
 In February 2019, anticipated poor performance for the financial year was flagged, though an expansion of online sales and hospitality ventures were identified as areas of growth.
-In August 2019 an expanded annual loss was announced, brought about by declining sales of traditional mainstay products even as new ventures in tearooms and hotels were expanding.
+In August 2019, an expanded annual loss was announced, brought about by declining sales of traditional mainstay products even as new ventures in tearooms and hotels were expanding.

-In 2020, following the COVID-19 outbreak, Laura Ashley said it would file for administration, putting 2,700 jobs at risk.
-After struggling for several years, the company blamed its troubles on a "significant" drop in trade with no end of COVID-19 in sight.
+In 2020, immediately following the COVID-19 outbreak, Laura Ashley said it would file for administration.
+According to Sky News, the company became one of the first large UK companies to do so as a result of the pandemic.
+At this time, the company had 150 retail locations.